QuBenhao/LeetCode/problems/problems_1969/problem.md

 # 1969.
-Minimum Non-Zero Product of the Array Elements
+Minimum Non-Zero Product of the Array Elements [Rating: 1966.71]

 You are given a positive integer `p`.
 Consider an array `nums` (**1-indexed**) that consists of the integers in the **inclusive** range `[1, 2p - 1]` in their binary representations.
 You are allowed to do the following operation **any** number of times: